| Share

 • Standards of nursing practice, education and research

-• Systematic attention to human rights, concerns of nurses and health care consumers
+• Systematic attention to human rights, concerns of nurses, healthcare professionals and health care consumers

 • Quality patient outcomes